While being in the process of starting a trucking business, you get in contact with the need of choosing a business structure for your company.

 Considering how many unfortunate events such as truck accidents happen, the sole proprietorship business model is not the best option to start a trucking company.

 The tax aspects of a sole proprietorship are pleasing because the expenses and your income from the business are included on your income tax return.

 An advantage of the sole proprietorship is that your business earnings are taxed only once, unlike other business structures.

-When starting a trucking company, most owners choose the LLC business structure because it provides them with personal protection against financial losses and lawsuits by separating their personal assets from the actual business assets.
+When starting a trucking company, most entrepreneurs choose the LLC business structure because it provides them with personal protection against financial losses and lawsuits.
+An LLC separates their personal assets of the business owner from the actual business assets.

 If the company is sued or declares bankruptcy, the business owner doesn't have to use their money or assets to fix the damages of the injured parties.

 This is an essential advantage in an industry where a lot of things can go wrong.

 In comparison with corporations, which also benefit from the limited liability feature, the LLCs are not subject to double taxation.

 That means that if there is only one member/owner in the LLC then he is taxed the same way as a sole proprietorship unless he elects to be taxed as a Corporation.